softindex/datakernel/examples/README.md

 Also,
-* [Boot examples](https://github.com/softindex/datakernel/tree/master/examples/boot) - shows how to boot your projects and work with configs with Boot module.
+* [Boot examples](https://github.com/softindex/datakernel/tree/master/examples/boot) - shows how to boot your projects and work with configs using Boot module.

 * [Launchers example - Hello World](https://github.com/softindex/datakernel/tree/master/examples/launchers#hello-world) -
 demonstrates one of the simplest launchers' usages.